Curriculum Vitae (CV)

 PROFESSIONAL EXPERIENCE

-• Teach English, Ethics, and ESL as part of the school’s Upper Division curriculum in the Jackson Heights neighborhood of Queens.
+• Teach English and Humanities to grades 7-12 as part of the school’s Upper Division curriculum in the Jackson Heights neighborhood of Queens.
+I also chair the English department.

 Storefront Academy Harlem, New York, NY